-NOTE - Category A courier CryoPDP are 2 plus hours drive away from Exeter (based at Heathrow).
-Arrange the courier first, particularly if using Category A transport as this will take a number of hours to arrive on site.
+NOTE - Category A courier CryoPDP are 2 plus hour's drive away from Exeter (based at Heathrow).
+Arrange the courier first as this will take a number of hours to arrive on site.

 BMS to complete the Dangerous Goods Note.
 See APPENDIX A below - required by the courier companies.